xgqt/scheme-counter/README.md

 # Scheme Counter

-Small counter closure to use for console output, logging, etc.
+Small counter library to use for console output, logging, etc.

 # About